anton-charman/SnakeGameWPF/README.md

 ![MidGame](https://github.com/user-attachments/assets/56557876-2bf7-45ea-af5e-b44a5bdd19e2)

 ## Installation instructions
-Download the code from GitHub here, run it in Visual Studio and enjoy the game.
+Download the code from GitHub here, build it and enjoy the game.

 ## Issues and improvements
 Here's a selection of items that I intend to implement next: